-The Fire Academy is a part-time evening and weekend program consisting of over 400 hours of firefighter training.
+The Fire Academy is offered in part-time evening/weekend and full-time weekday schedules.
 Candidates who complete the Academy successfully are eligible to receive a North Carolina Firefighter Certification from the NC Office of State Fire Marshal.
-This certification is IFSAC accredited, meaning it is accepted through reciprocity in over 40 states.
+This certification is IFSAC accredited, meaning it may be accepted through reciprocity in other states.